deel-ai/xplique/docs/api/example_based/methods/kleor.md

 !!!info
     In our implementation, we rather consider the labels predicted by the model $\hat{y}$ (*i.e.* the targets) rather than $y$!

+!!!tips
+    As KLEOR methods use counterfactuals, they can also return them.
+Therefore, it is possible to obtain both semi-factuals and counterfactuals with an unique method.
+To do so "nuns" and "nuns_labels" should be added to the `cases_returns` list.

 ## Example

 ```python